Jacqui Pearse MBACP Counsellor, Psychotherapist and Couples Therapist

 Registered member of BACP (registration number 051039).

 Graduate member of the British Psychological Society and member of the BPS Division of Counselling Psychology.
-I'm in the final year of a BPS and HCPC accredited doctorate in counselling psychology, which includes training in relational psychodynamic psychotherapy, systemic therapy and CBT.
+I'm in the final year of a BPS and HCPC accredited doctorate in counselling psychology, which includes training in relational psychodynamic psychotherapy, systemic therapy, CBT and supervision.

 In addition to my private practice, I have experience of working in a variety of therapy and psychology services, including: a NHS secondary mental health service and specialist eating disorder unit; a hospital pain clinic; an occupational health service and a university counselling service.